zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 -   To allow a private IP address to connect to an instance.
     -   VPC

-        Make sure that intranet communication has been built between both accounts by using [Express Connect](https://partners-intl.aliyun.com/help/doc-detail/44843.htm), and then add any one of the following rule.
+        Make sure that an intranet communication has been built between both accounts by using [Express Connect](https://partners-intl.aliyun.com/help/doc-detail/44843.htm), and then add any one of the following rule.

         |NIC|Rule Direction|Authorization Policy|Protocol Type|Port Range|Authorization Type|Authorization Object|Priority|
         |:--|:-------------|:-------------------|:------------|:---------|:-----------------|:-------------------|:-------|